Varija22/Experiment-12/README.md

 The program successfully demonstrates the concept of a default constructor in C++.
 It shows how constructors initialize data members automatically when an object is instantiated, and how member functions can be used to display those initialized values.
 This is a basic example of object initialization in object-oriented programming.

+Program 4

+Aim:

+To write a C++ program that demonstrates the use of a **parameterized constructor** for initializing object data members with user-defined values.

+Tools Used:
+* Programming Language: C++
+* Compiler/Platform: Programiz

+Theory:

+A parameterized constructor is a constructor that accepts arguments to initialize data members of a class at the time of object creation.
+This allows flexibility to assign different values to different objects.
+In this program, the constructor takes two integer parameters and assigns them to the data members `x` and `y`.
+The `show()` member function is used to display these values.

+Algorithm:

+1. Start
+2. Define a class `ParaConst` with private data members `x` and `y`.
+3. Define a **parameterized constructor** that takes two integers `a` and `b`, and assigns them to `x` and `y` respectively.
+4. Define a member function `show()` to print the values of `x` and `y`.
+5. In the `main()` function:

+   * Create object `p1` using the parameterized constructor with values `10` and `20`.
+   * Call `p1.show()` to display its values.
+   * Create another object `p2` with values `50` and `100`.
+   * Call `p2.show()` to display its values.
+6. End

+Conclusion:

+The program demonstrates the use of **parameterized constructors** in C++.
+It shows how different objects of the same class can be initialized with different values during creation.
+This enhances the flexibility and usability of object-oriented programming in real-world applications.